sib-swiss/termal/roadmap.md

 TODO
 ====

+1. [ ] Allow `<` and `>`to set the size of the label pane
+1. [x] Make label pane work in zoomed-out mode.
+1. [x] Make it possible to hide the labels pane, because some existing tests fail when it's shown.
-1. [ ] Add the left panel, for sequence labels.
-For now it can be fixed-width and always shown.
+1. [x] Add the left panel, for sequence labels.
+For now it can be fixed-width and always shown, and in Zoomed-in mode.
 1. [x] Resizes to a larger screen causes a panic (-> fixed; see c5996bc7498eeac...; concomitant changes including h,v ratios accessible only trough functions -> recomputed every time -> always up to date; this WASN'T